-The history of Kuringa Drive has been anything but brief.
-The discussion has been going on for most of the last decade, but with the construction of the bikeway work in full swing, the end is in sight.
+The Kuringa Drive bike path is under construction and is expected to be finished later this year, resulting in improved safety and travel times.
+The history of Kuringa Drive has been anything but brief, dragging on for most of the last decade, but finally, the end is in sight.

 Update 16 July 2021 Kuringa Drive intersection

 The signalisation of Kuringa Drive and Owen Dixon Drive has been completed.
 The works crew has packed up and left.
 Unfortunately, the bike path along Kuringa Drive has yet to be completed.
 Hopefully, it will be finished soon.

 Kuringa Drive connects Belconnen and Gungahlin.
 The missing link is only 1.3 km long along from Owen Dixon Drive to Barton Highway.
 Kuringa Drive is a narrow country road standard without cycling lanes in this section.
 Riding there is unsafe and likely to aggravate motorists.

 The Kuringa Drive bikeway is under construction.
 The safety will be improved and travel time saved when the bikeway is finally finished late this year.

 With the ACT Election, in 2020 the ACT Government finally decided to deliver on the promise of building a bikeway from the 2016 Election.
 This may be a pattern in the ACT Election, as the cycling commitments from the last election have faded into silence.